Lambda-School-Labs/labs9-dont-eat-that/README.md

 When testing the local back-end, the POST and PUT recipe, user, allergy, and rating endpoints aren't functional since they have `returning()` statements that aren't used in the local SQLite3 database but are required for the Heroku PostgreSQL server.
 To make a local PostgreSQL server, look at these instructions: https://github.com/Lambda-School-Labs/Labs8-OfflineReader/wiki/Setting-up-a-PostgreSQL-database-for-local-testing.

 The app will break without the proper API keys put into the app.
 We hid them in order for our app to have security.
 Below are the following API keys needed and where to put them along with links to the sites where we got them:
+Back-End Keys :

 - The firebase API key is required in `client/src/components/firebase/firebase.js` in line 8 for authentication to function. (https://firebase.google.com/)
+- The Rechaptcha API key is required in `client/src/components/auth/signUp.js` in 176 for signUp to function. (https://www.google.com/recaptcha)
 - The Edamam Food Database API key and id is required in `client/src/components/AddNewRecipeForm.js` in lines 62-63 and in `client/src/components/EditRecipe.js` in lines 54-55 for the ingredient units autocomplete to function. (https://developer.edamam.com/food-database-api)
 - The Edamam Nutrition Analysis API key and id is required in `client/src/actions/recipeActions.js` in lines 140-141 for nutrition analysis to function. (https://developer.edamam.com/edamam-nutrition-api)
 - The Stripe API primary key is required in `client/src/App.js` in line 57 and the secret key in `routes/paymentRouter.js` in line 2 for the payments to function. (https://stripe.com/)
 - The Spoonacular API key is required in `client/src/components/AddFromWeb.js` in line 32 for recipe imports to function and in `client/src/actions/recipeActions.js` in line 168 for ingredients autocomplete to function. (https://rapidapi.com/spoonacular/api/recipe-food-nutrition)
 - The AWS API secret access key and access key id are required in `routes/file-upload.js` in lines 15-16 for image upload to function.

 ### FAQs